LGSLima/Aplicacao-Web/README.md

 ---

-# Web Application with Bootstrap.
-(EN)
+# Web Application with Bootstrap (EN)

+La versión en español está justo debajo de la versión en inglés.

 ## Project Description

-This is a web application project consisting of 6 pages, developed using one of the three popular CSS frameworks: Bootstrap, Bulma, and Materialize.
-The application is fully responsive and adaptable to different screen sizes, ensuring a consistent and pleasant user experience on both mobile and desktop devices.
-The project follows an organized structure with a header, main content, and footer, and is designed to be easily scalable and maintainable.
+This is a web application project consisting of 6 or more pages, developed using one of the three popular CSS frameworks: Bootstrap, Bulma, and Materialize.
+The application is fully responsive and adaptable to different screen sizes, ensuring a consistent and pleasant user experience across mobile and desktop devices.
+The project follows an organized structure with a header, main content, and footer, designed to be easily scalable and maintainable.

 Chosen Framework: